Last Updated on 01.12.2022

 - FedEx Express Saver (3 Business Days)

 UPS offers several reliable and cost-effective shipping options for candles.
-UPS offers express shipping services similar to those offered by couriers.
-This ensures that your candles arrive safely at their destination and are not damaged.
+UPS offers express shipping services similar to those provided by couriers, and this ensures that your candles arrive safely at their destination and are not damaged.

 Want flat rate shipping?
 You don’t have to pay flat shipping charges.
 UPS Simple Rate allows you to use your packaging to ship anywhere within the US at a flat rate.
 UPS Simple Rate is also applicable to packages up to 50 lbs in size and shape